Our alternative to an IVA bank account - FAQs

 You don't have to be on an IVA to open this account, so when your IVA ends, you'll still enjoy all the same benefits that helped you cope with the financial restrictions an IVA involves.

 There's a monthly fee of just £17.50 (or £24.50 for joint accounts).
 This covers the budgeting help from our Money Managers, the online and SMS account management services and all the other useful features.

-There is no overdraft with the thinkmoney Personal Account, so you will not incur charges that way.
+There is no overdraft with the thinkmoney Managed Current Account, so you will not incur charges that way.
 Also, we will not charge if there is not enough money in your account to pay a Direct Debit and that payment is 'rejected' (whoever the payment is going to may still charge you but we won't).
 Of course, with the help our Money Managers provide, you should be able to avoid that happening anyway.